 During the summer

-Choose from three paid summer internship opportunities at Hopkins.
-Students typically spend 10 weeks living and learning at the Hopkins Marine Station in Pacific Grove, just 2 hours from the Stanford campus.
+There are three research options for undergraduates; students typically spend 10 weeks living and learning at the Hopkins Marine Station in Pacific Grove on the Monterey Peninsula, two hours from main campus.

 The Biology Summer Undergraduate Research Program (B-SURP) is funded through the office of the Vice Provost for Undergraduate Education (VPUE), these grants are administered by the Stanford Biology Department.
 Each year, Hopkins faculty solicits help with specific projects, both in their labs and in the field.
 These projects often serve as the springboard for honors theses.

-For students who want to design their own research projects, grants are available through the Office of Undergraduate Advising and Research (UAR).
-Unlike the VPUE grants where a student joins a pre-existing effort, these UAR Major Grants require the student to draw up a research proposal in collaboration with a member of the Hopkins faculty.
+For students who want to design their own research projects, grants are available through Stanford's undergraduate Research and Independent Study program.
+Unlike VPUE grants, where a student joins a pre-existing effort, these grants require students fto draw up a research proposal in collaboration with a member of the Hopkins faculty.

 Research Experiences Especially for Freshmen (REEF) grants allow you to start conducting research at Hopkins in the summer after your freshman year.
 These paid summer research internships are available to current Stanford freshmen only.
 You’ll work directly with Hopkins faculty, postdoctoral scholars, graduate students, and research staff on ongoing faculty research projects.